zanzo420/valheim-wearable_trophies/publish/README.md

 # Changelog

 - v1.5
-	- Removes custom styles as obsolote (split to Vanity mod).
+	- Removes custom styles as obsolete (split to Vanity mod).

 - v1.4
 	- Changes the GUID.